Impact of NOMA on Age of Information: A Grant-Free Transmission Perspective: Simulation Results

 In Fig. \ref{fig4}, the impact of the number of time slots in each frame, $N$, on the average AoI achieved by the two considered grant-free transmission schemes is studied.
 As can be seen from the figure, the use of NOMA can always realize lower AoI than OMA, regardless of the choices of $N$.
 An interesting observation from Fig. \ref{fig4} is that a small increase of $N$, e.g., from $1$ to $5$, can reduce the AoI.
 This is because the likelihood for users to deliver their updates to the base station is improved if there are more time slots in each frame.
 However, after $N\geq 10$, further adding more time slots in each frame increases the AoI, which can be explained with the following example.
 Assume that ${\rm U}_1$ can always successfully update its base station in the first time slot of each frame.
 For this example, ${\rm U}_1$'s AoI is simply the length of one time frame, and hence its AoI is increased if there are more time slots in one frame.

 As discussed in the previous section, the special case with $K=2$ and $N=1$ is important in practice, and hence the AoI realized by the OMA and NOMA assisted grant-free transmission schemes is investigated in Fig. \ref{fig5}.
-In particular, Fig. \ref{fig5} demonstrates that when the transmit SNR is large, i.e., $P=20$ dB, the developed analytical results match perfectly with the simulation results.
-For the case with low transmit SNR, i.e., $P=0$ dB, there is a small gap between the simulation and analytical results, which is due to the fact that the analytical results were developed based on the high SNR assumption.
-It is also interesting to observe that OMA based grant-free transmission is sensitive to a change of the transmit SNR.
-For example, the AoI achieved by OMA is around $480$ seconds for $P=20$ dB and increased to $730$ seconds for $P=0$ dB, whereas the performance loss for NOMA due to the change of $P$ is insignificant.
-In other words, the performance gain of NOMA over OMA is particularly large at low SNR.
+In particular, the figure shows that the performance gain of NOMA over OMA is particularly large at low SNR.
 This is a valuable property in practice since most AoI sensitive applications, such as IoT and sensor networks, are energy constrained and operate in the low SNR regime.
+Fig. \ref{fig5a} also demonstrates that for the case with small $R$, even if the SNR is low, i.e., $-5$ and $0$ dB, the difference between the analytical and simulation results is negligible.
+This property of the developed analytical results is particularly important, given the fact that, for many important applications of grant-free transmission, such as IoT and uMTC, the users' target data rates are indeed small.
+The aforementioned conclusions are also confirmed by Fig. \ref{fig3xx}, where the AoI is shown as a function of the transmit SNR.
+In particular, the developed analytical results provide accurate estimates in the medium-to-high SNR regions regardless of the choices of $R$.

 In Fig. \ref{fig6}, the AoI of grant-free transmission is shown as a function of the transmission probability, $\mathbb{P}_{\rm TX}$, and the figure demonstrates that the choices of $\mathbb{P}_{\rm TX}$ are crucial to the AoI performance of grant-free transmission.
-Furthermore, Fig. \ref{fig6} shows that NOMA assisted grant-free transmission always yields a smaller AoI than the OMA case, if the value for the transmission probability are used for both of the schemes.
+Furthermore, Fig. \ref{fig6} shows that NOMA assisted grant-free transmission always yields a smaller AoI than the OMA case, if the same values for the transmission probability are used for both of the schemes.
 As shown in Lemma \ref{lemma2} and the proof for Proposition \ref{proposition}, $\mathbb{P}_{\rm TX}=\frac{1}{M}$ is optimal for OMA, and $\mathbb{P}_{\rm TX}=\frac{\eta}{M}$ is optimal for NOMA in the case with $K=2$ and $N=1$.
 Fig. \ref{fig6} verifies the optimality of these choices of $\mathbb{P}_{\rm TX}$, since the minimal AoIs achieved by the fixed choices of $\mathbb{P}_{\rm TX}$ match perfectly with the AoIs realized by the optimal choices of $\mathbb{P}_{\rm TX}$.